sprintr/brackets-color-palette/README.md

 How to use
 ----------
 1. View an image in brackets.

-2. Right click and open `Open as Color Palette`.
+2. Right click on the filename in project tree and open `Color Palette`.
 3. OR: Click the palette icon in the toolbar.
+4: OR: Open `Color Palette` from View menu.
+5: OR: Press `Alt+F6`.
-4. Open your CSS file.
+6. Open your CSS file.
-4. Hover on the image and click on your desired colors from the image, the colors will be added to editor.
+7. Hover on the image and click on your desired colors from the image, the colors will be added to editor.

 Licence
 -------